gogvyatkin/todo_list/README.md

 #      Tasks
-1. take Vera to kindergarden
+1. work a shift
 2. create an account for mom Nadia
 3. bay wall insulation
 4. watch one video about QA or IT or english
 5. read article on habr
-6. find car body parts
-7. start assembling the electrical panel
+6. start assembling the electrical panel